Aussie Victory in Korea: Maryang-san, 1951

 Saturday, 05 June 2021, 10:30AM-11:30AM, The Auditorium, Anzac Memorial Hyde Park, Hyde Park South, corner Elizabeth and Liverpool Streets, Sydney CBD.
 Admission is free of charge but a donation would be appreciated.
 For further information call 0419 698 783 or email: email@example.com.

 Robert Muscat is President of the Military History Society of New South Wales and a former rifleman in the Australian Army Reserve.
 He holds two masters degrees in education and is currently a secondary school principal in NSW.
 He has written and spoken about military history in various forums.
-His last lecture was about Operation Cobra, Normandy 1944.
+His last lecture was about the Third Battle of Kharkov 1943.

 The 2021 venue for The Military History Society of New South Wales lecture program will be the Auditorium at the Anzac Memorial Hyde Park, corner of Elizabeth and Liverpool Streets, Sydney CBD.
 Numerous bus services stop at the location and Museum railway station is only 160 metres away.
 The venue will be opening its doors at 10:30AM sharp.